Loveswept, $2.50, ISBN 0-553-21914-6

 Still, the creepy Patrick from the early parts of the story resurfaces now and then, so I can never fall in love like Patrick like I wish I could.

 Karen is a nice surprise.
 At the surface, she is another heroine bent on focusing on her career while nursing some trust issues stemming from her break-up with Larry’s father, but her emotions and actions here are very relatable and even normal.
 She doesn’t act like a hysterical loon at the very idea of being attracted to a man – in fact, she treats her lust for him like any sane woman would.
-She doesn’t want looking, wishing, and if the chance arises, okay, she’d grab him with both hands and enjoy the ride.
+She doesn’t mind looking, wishing, and if the chance arises, okay, she’d grab him with both hands and enjoy the ride.
 None of those crazy “I’m attracted to the man and the world is ending AAAH!” hot and cold drama that affects way too many similar heroines in the genre.
 Even her trust issues are dealt with in a low-key manner.
 No drama, no crazy antics, just a normal likable heroine who is occasionally cranky because, let’s face it, being an overworked single mother of a special needs child is not a walk in the park.

 The Land of Enchantment turns out to be a most pleasant read.
 I just wish the author had been more successful when it comes to making Patrick a seductive go-getter type.
 As it is, he’s better off being just a good-natured romantic guy.
 The contrived “I’m going to seduce you, woman!” moments are the biggest reasons why I can never feel the magic of this story, as much as I’d have loved to.